- Possibility to define alarm for 3 different batteries

 After installing the application to your transmitter go to “Applications” -> “Empty Battery Alarm” and open the application:

-First select the voltage-sensor you want to use for each battery.
+If you want you can give battery a name, for example “RX-Battery” or “Turbine Battery”.
+Then select the voltage-sensor you want to use for each battery.
 If you are using different announcements already you can adjust the announcement-time.
 The value means “how many seconds after alarm the voice announcement is made”.
 Alarm value is the voltage limit.
 For example for 2S battery this could be put to 8.2 volts (4.1V per cell), after connecting a 2S battery with 8.2 volts or under is then considered as not fully charged and creates an alarm.
 After selecting the audiofile to be played on alarm you can choose to have the announcement repeated 3 times.

 After this your all done.
 It really is that easy.

 Operation is as follows: